cndolo/cndolo.github.io.archive/_pages/projects.md

 horizontal: false
 ---

-This page is meant as a brief showcase of some of the software projects I have worked on that are not necessarily related to publications.
+This page is intended as a brief showcase of some of the software projects I have worked on that are not necessarily related to publications.
 I only mention open-source projects available on GitHub - unfortunately none of the `Go` projects I have collaborated on is publicly available.